-We could not have noticed the fine carpets on which we sat.
-The Qashqai are famous for their pile carpets and other woven wool products.
-They are sometimes referred to as "Shiraz" because Shiraz was the primary market for them in the past.
-The wool produced in the mountains and valleys near Shiraz is exceptionally soft and beautiful.
-It takes on a deeper colour than wool from other parts of Iran.
+We couldn't help but notice the fine carpets beneath us.
+The Qashqai are renowned for their pile carpets and other woollen products.
+These carpets are sometimes referred to as "Shiraz" after the city of Shiraz, the main market for them in the past.
+The wool produced in the mountains and valleys near Shiraz is incredibly soft and beautiful, with a deeper hue than wool from other parts of Iran.

 We took a short walk to one of the nomads' wells, giving us an impression of the area.
 The valley was lovely and clean, with nomadic tents scattered around.
 Our hosts said around 15 families live there, all knowing and communicating with each other.

-The food though was delicious - meat with rice and some vegetables cooked on the fire.
-I am not much of a culinary person, which is why I can not remember the names of the dishes, but they were just fantastic.
-We even ate what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow on them from winter, combined with something sweet, similar to sorbet.
+The food was delicious - tender meat, fluffy rice, and perfectly cooked vegetables cooked over an open fire.
+I'm not much of a foodie, so I can't recall the names of the dishes, but they were simply amazing.
+We even had what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow from winter, mixed with a sweet, sorbet-like topping.

-The Qashqai are one of Iran's largest nomadic tribes, along with the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
-They have been the subject of several scholarly studies, popular novels such as The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.
+The Qashqai are one of Iran's largest nomadic tribes, alongside the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
+They have been the subject of scholarly studies, popular novels like The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.

-We spent a fantastic day with this beautiful family.
-I started making plans for longer hikes in the Zagros Mountains.
-The local guide told us that people usually hike from camp to camp through the mountains for 3 or 4 days, staying overnight with the nomads to enjoy the nomadic lifestyle.
-Our next adventure is already in my head, so stay tuned!
+We had a wonderful day with this lovely family.
+I began making plans for longer hikes in the Zagros Mountains.
+The local guide informed us that people usually hike from camp to camp through the mountains for three or four days, spending the night with the nomads to experience their way of life.

 We usually have one or two small groups (max 7/8 participants) per year travelling to Iran.
 If you are interested in joining a group setting out from Europe, please drop me a line.
 We will provide more information, like dates, a program, and other details.